 - Work across college and university to optimize efficiency and effectiveness

-The mission and goals of the College of Education and the Department of Teaching & Learning guide graduate students to not only develop and enhance the knowledge and skills expected in graduate study, but also to provide a meaningful structure for supporting the essential elements of each program.
+The mission and goals of the College of Education and the Department of Teaching and Learning guide graduate students to not only develop and enhance the knowledge and skills expected in graduate study, but also to provide a meaningful structure for supporting the essential elements of each program.
 The model assumes that professional educators will serve as instructional leaders within their school lettings and that learning to teach is a developmental process.
 Teachers enhance their instructional leadership skills by increasing the professional knowledge base and reflecting on practice.